 Florida Divorce Trials start like any other trial with each spouse’s lawyer presenting opening statements.
 Notably, the spouse who filed for divorce first gets the “first say” in the opening statements.

-While many judges strive to release their written rulings quickly, it is not unheard of for some judges to take several months or even over a year to issue their written decision.
+Many judges strive to release their written rulings quickly.
+But some judges to take several months or even over a year to issue their written decision.